Gold Base: At the top

-One of the most prominent VIP visitors to Gold Base is the Scientologist actor Tom Cruise, who first visited in August 1989 to have lunch with Miscavige aboard the Star of California.
-Miscavige persuaded Cruise to do all of his Scientology training at the base and thereafter Cruise began to commute between the base and Los Angeles by helicopter each weekend.
+One of the most prominent VIP visitors to Gold Base is the Scientologist actor Tom Cruise, who first visited in August 1989 to have lunch with Miscavige aboard Star of California.
+Miscavige persuaded Cruise to do all of his Scientology training at the base, and thereafter Cruise began to commute between the base and Los Angeles by helicopter each weekend.
 Cruise was given his own VIP condo in a secluded area in the southern part of the base and was assigned his own valet and a personal chef, Sinar Parman, who had previously been Hubbard's cook.
-The condo was renovated in 1990 when Cruise was wooing Nicole Kidman; on one occasion, Sea Org members were assigned to fill the place with balloons as a surprise for Kidman.
+The condo was renovated in 1990 when Cruise began dating Nicole Kidman; on one occasion, Sea Org members were assigned to fill the place with balloons as a surprise for Kidman.
 Tennis courts were built nearby at a cost of $200,000 when the couple wanted to take up tennis.

 Wright reports that when Miscavige heard that Cruise had a fantasy of running with Kidman through a meadow full of wildflowers, he ordered Sea Org members to plant an area of the desert.
 It failed to meet expectations, so it was plowed up and laid with grass instead.
-However, torrential rain triggered a mudslide that washed away the "meadow".
-Miscavige was said to have held the entire base responsible for ruining the romantic idyll and ordered everyone to work sixteen-hour days to restore it to its former condition.
-The Church's chief spokesman, Mike Rinder, denied the story to the Los Angeles Times, saying that "the wildflower planting never occurred and might be a confused version of repairs done after a 1990 mudslide."
-Rinder himself fled eighteen months later.
+Another time, when a mudslide soiled their guest cabin, Miscavige held the entire base responsible for ruining the romantic idyll and ordered everyone to work sixteen-hour days to restore it to its former condition.

-According to Jeff Hawkins, the Church's former marketing director, elaborate measures were taken to ensure that Cruise did not see what was going on elsewhere on the base.
+According to Jefferson Hawkins, Scientology's former marketing director, elaborate measures were taken to ensure that Cruise did not see what was going on elsewhere at Gold Base.
 He told KESQ-TV: "The staff is not allowed to talk to him.
 He's been given tours and I've been on the other end of those and they're very orchestrated.
 They're on walkie-talkies and they go, 'He's going into this building, he's going into that building.'
 They have certain staff set up and rehearsed in those spaces to give him a certain scripted talk."